 - Publication Period: Proposals must be solicited from an adequate number of qualified sources and an advertisement must be published.
 RFPs/RFQs should be published in a sufficient timeframe before the proposals/qualifications are due. - Clear Definition: The RFP/RFQ must identify the general scope of work and all significant factors of evaluation, including price where appropriate, and their relative importance. - Technical Evaluation: The grantee must provide a mechanism for technical evaluation of the proposals received, determinations of responsible offeror and the selection for contract award. - Award: Award may be made to the responsible offeror whose proposal will be most advantageous to the procuring party, price and other factors considered.
 Unsuccessful offerors should be notified promptly.
 The contract can be either a fixed price or a cost reimbursement type. - Race and Ethnicity.
-Applicants whose programs or projects qualify under the LMI national objective through the limited clientele category are required to provide race and ethnicity data for each person who is receiving direct assistance from DCHD-awarded funding. - System of Award Management (SAM).
-Applicants are required to submit a current verification from System of Award Management (SAM) clearing the agency of debarment from receiving federal funds.
-If considered for funding DCHD staff will verify compliance with this requirement prior to execution of any contract. - Verification of non-profit status.
+Applicants whose programs or projects qualify under the LMI national objective through the limited clientele category are required to provide race and ethnicity data for each person who is receiving direct assistance from DCHD-awarded funding. - Unit of Service.
+Applicants are required to provide the number of units of service that will be provided under every program awarded for funding.
+A unit of service must be defined as the direct service that will provided to a client or on behalf of a client.
+Units of service are not required for all funding categories. - Verification of non-profit status.
 Non-profit agencies must submit the Internal Revenue Service (IRS) letter certifying their 501(c) (3) status and the completed and signed Assurance of Applicant Eligibility for Non-Profit Organizations on page.
 Refer to Assurance B of this document. - The following requirements/allowances pertain to service categories only: